 Clearing out the loft/garage

 Lofts and garages are popular zones for hoarding items we don’t need.
 Before the clutter builds up even more so, consider a major clear-out!
-Renting a skip, or dumpster, could help give you an incentive to throw out items in your home.
+Renting a skip, or dumpster, from a waste management service, could help give you an incentive to throw out items in your home.
 You may also be able to sell certain items rather than throwing them away.

 Removing digital clutter